Livingston County, Kentucky

 Livingston County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 8,888.
-Its county seat is Smithland and its largest city is Salem, but its largest community is the census-designated place of Ledbetter.
+Its county seat is Smithland and its largest community is Ledbetter.
 The county was established in 1798 from land taken from Christian County and is named for Robert R. Livingston, a member of the Committee of Five that drafted the U.S. Declaration of Independence.
 The county was strongly pro-Confederate during the American Civil War and many men volunteered for the Confederate Army.
-Livingston County is part of the Paducah, KY-IL Micropolitan Statistical Area.
+Livingston County is part of the Paducah, KY-IL Metropolitan Statistical Area.
 It is a prohibition or dry county with the exception of Grand Rivers which voted to allow alcohol sales in 2016.

 History

 Geography

 According to the U.S. Census Bureau, the county has a total area of 342 sqmi, of which 313 sqmi is land and 29 sqmi (8.5%) is water.
 The western border with Illinois is formed by the Ohio River.